North-Edge/MagicLoaderGenerator/readme.md

 and a list of localization keys as their value.
 The two supported sections are `FullNamesEditEntries` (`FullNames_Edit`) and `FullNameEntries`: (`FullNames`).\
 See [MagicLoaderFile](MagicLoaderGenerator/Filesystem/MagicLoaderFile.cs)

+# Changelog

+## Version 1.1
+- Initial stable release
+## Version 1.2
+- Add an overload to MagicLoaderMod::Generate to handle variants
+- Allow extra localization data to be added from the configuration
+- Added support to import existing localization files into the mod